XenoMee/G2IEM-AI-AT/README.md

 # G2IEM-AI-AT

-This is a repo for my AI MSc course
+This is a repo for my AI MSc course.

+This was modified by me.